platformsh/platformsh-docs/sites/platform/src/dedicated-gen-2/architecture/options.md

 Speak to your sales representative about the costs associated with adding additional application servers.
 This configuration requires a separate setup from the default so advanced planning is required.

-## SFTP
+## `sftp`

-In addition to SSH accounts, SFTP accounts can be created with a custom user/password that are restricted to certain directories.
+In addition to SSH accounts, `sftp` accounts can be created with a custom user/password that are restricted to certain directories.
 These directories must be one of the writeable mounts (or rather, there’s no point assigning them to the read-only code directory).

-There is no cost for this configuration, and it can be requested at any time via a support ticket.
+There is no cost for this configuration, and you can request it at any time via a [support ticket](/learn/overview/get-support.md).
-SSH public key based authentication is also supported on the SFTP account.
+SSH public key based authentication is also supported on the `sftp` account.

 ## Error handling